WRITE A REVIEW

 I bought this for the 2 bigger brushes, the set costed around 30CAD$ (canadian dollars) so 10$ for each brush.
-I wanted the bigger one for overall powder and a light touch of bronzer and the medium one for powder down the T-zone and maybe blush.
-I wanted them for very light applications of powder and for very pigmented products.
+I use the bigger one for overall powder and a light touch of bronzer and the medium one for powder down the T-zone, highlighter and maybe blush - I Love the medium one and want another one (but it's not sold individually :-/ damn!
+Pixiewoos why don't you sell individually? ).
+I use them for very light applications of powder and for very pigmented products.
 I love them for that!
-The eye brush I don't care for it, I think that one would end up in the brushes graveyard unless I find a use for it.
+The eye brush I don't care for it, tried to use it but I never quite liked it, I gave it away .
 I do recommend the 2 bigger brushes.
 I don't consider these as must haves but they're nice to have, specially if you're heavy handed or you want a very subtle application.

 on 5/23/2015 5:40:00 AM